 Most children, at one time or another in their childhood, participate in sports.
 In the United States, these children number in the tens of millions.
 Sports are a fun and organized way for children to exercise their bodies, hone various mental strategy skill sets, and enjoy themselves all at the same time.

-Unfortunately, there are a significant number of injuries that result from these activities.
+Unfortunately, there are a significant number of sports injuries that result from these activities.
 Sports-related incidents are actually the biggest contributors to childhood injuries.
 It is estimated that more than ten percent of all those children who play sports will sustain some sort of injury during their time as an athlete.

 All this being said, not all sports are created equal when it comes to the type and frequency of injuries sustained by players.
 Certain sports are more intense in the amount of contact they require or in the wear and tear that the body goes through during practice and play.